cybercongress/go-cyber/docs/cyberd.md

 For each block:

-1. All links goes to new rank context.
+1. All links go to a new rank context.
 2. New coming CIDs gets rank equals to zero.
-We could do it by checking last CIDs number and `lr` (it's obviously equals to number of CIDs that already have rank).
-Then add CIDs with number `>lr` to the end of this array with value equal to zero.
+We could do it by checking last CIDs number and `lr` (it is obviously equals the number of CIDs that already have rank).
+Then add CIDs with number `>lr` to the end of this array with the value equal to zero.
-3. Update current context merkle tree with CIDs from previous step
+3. Update current context merkle tree with CIDs from the previous step
-4. Store latest merkle tree from current context (lets call it last block merkle tree).
+4. Store latest merkle tree from current context (let us call it last block merkle tree).
 4. Check if new rank calculation finished.
 If yes go to (4.) if not go to next block.
 5. Push calculated rank state to new rank context.
 Store merkle tree of newly calculated rank.

 To sum up.
-In _current rank context_ we have rank state from last calculated iteration (plus, every block, it updates with new CIDs).
-And we have links and user stakes that are participating in current rank calculation iteration (whether it finished or not). _New rank context_ contains links and stakes that will go to next rank calculation and newly calculated rank state (if calculation is finished) that waiting for submitting.
+In _current rank context_, we have rank state from last calculated iteration (plus, every block, it updates with new CIDs).
+And we have links and user stakes that are participating in current rank calculation iteration (whether it finished or not).
+The _new rank context_ contains links and stakes that will go to next rank calculation and newly calculated rank state (if a calculation is finished) that waiting for submitting.

 If we need to restart node firstly, we need to restore both contexts (current and new).
-Load links and user stakes from database using different versions:
+Load links and user stakes from a database using different versions:
-1. Links and stakes from last calculated rank version `v = lbn - (lbn mod n)` goes to current rank context.
+1. Links and stakes from last calculated rank version `v = lbn - (lbn mod n)` go to current rank context.
-2. Links and stakes between versions `v` and `lbn` goes to new rank context.
+2. Links and stakes between versions `v` and `lbn` go to new rank context.

 Also to restart node correctly we have to store next entities in database:

 1. Last calculated rank hash (merkle tree root)
-2. Newly calculated rank short merkle tree
+2. A newly calculated rank short merkle tree
 3. Last block short merkle tree

-With _last calculated rank hash_ and _newly calculated rank merkle tree_ we could check if rank calculation was finished before node restart.
+With _last calculated rank hash_ and _newly calculated rank merkle tree_ we could check if the rank calculation was finished before node restart.
 If they are equal then rank wasn't calculated and we should run rank calculation.
 If not we could skip rank calculation and use _newly calculated rank merkle tree_ to participate in consensus when it comes to block number `cbn ≡ 0 (mod p)` (rank values will not be available until rank calculation happens in next iteration.
 Still validator can participate in consensus so nothing bad).

 _Last block merkle tree_ necessary to participate in consensus till start of next rank calculation iteration.
 So, after restart we could end up with two states: